National Association for Community College Entrepreneurship: Partnerships

 NACCE works to establish partnerships with companies and nonprofits that share its interest in advancing entrepreneurship.
 In 2020, these partnerships enabled NACCE to provide members with grants of over $2 million, among other benefits.
 Current partnerships include:

 Appalachian Regional Commission - NACCE has partnered with the Appalachian Regional Commission (ARC) to promote the efforts of community colleges in a multi-state region and to ensure their leadership in opening the door wider for entrepreneurship in Appalachia.

 Burton D. Morgan Foundation - NACCE partnered with the Burton D. Morgan Foundation to support Northeast Ohio community college teams by providing scholarships to attend NACCE's national conference.

-Citizen Schools - NACCE is a key program supporter of the Makers + Mentors Network and has partnered with Citizen Schools to expand its efforts to support makerspacers and maker-centered learning in NACCE member colleges and the communities they serve.
+Citizen Schools - NACCE is a program supporter of the Makers + Mentors Network and has partnered with Citizen Schools to expand its efforts to support makerspacers and maker-centered learning in NACCE member colleges and the communities they serve.
 Many of NACCE's member colleges are currently hosting maker fellows who are building capacity in their organizations to catalyze making as a means for career development, workforce development, mentoring, and STEM education.

 Direct Selling Education Foundation – The Direct Selling Education Foundation (DSEF) is a nonprofit public education organization affiliated with the Direct Selling Association.
 Since 2011, DSEF has worked with NACCE to offer a jointly developed curriculum on direct selling at NACCE member colleges.
 The Direct Selling Entrepreneur Initiative seeks to increase the awareness of direct selling as an entrepreneurship strategy and a viable pathway for individuals to start their own businesses.

 The Ewing Marion Kauffman Foundation – NACCE partnered with the Kauffman Foundation for the ESHIP Summit, which was launched in 2017 to bring together entrepreneurship ecosystem builders.
 In 2021, the Kauffman Foundation sponsored NACCE's Future Building Summit, hosted as part of NACCE's Annual Conference.

 Michigan State University Center for International Business & Research (MSU CIBER) - NACCE has partnered with MSU CIBER to promote the goal of providing superior education, research, and assistance to businesses, public policy makers, academics, and students on international business and trade.
 NACCE hosts workshops in partnerships with MSU CIBER on a variety of topics including internationalizing a community college and global entrepreneurship.

-The Philip E. & Carole R. Ratcliffe Foundation – The Philip E. & Carole R. Ratcliffe Foundation awarded NACCE a grant as part of a three-year partnership to collaborate with community colleges to build entrepreneurial mindset training and business opportunities in the skilled trades.
-In honor of the foundation, NACCE established the Philip E. & Carole R. Ratcliffe Foundation Center of Entrepreneurship and Innovation.
-The center expands nationwide support of entrepreneurship and training in the skilled trades.
-Since the inception of NACCE's “Pitch for the Trades” competition, 15 community college teams have received awards totaling more than $250,000.

 Verizon Innovative Learning STEM Achievers Program - Middle school students gain access to emerging technologies at college campuses nationwide through the Verizon Innovative Learning STEM Achievers Program.
 Forty-four NACCE member colleges participate in the program.